SublimeLinter/SublimeLinter-golangcilint/README.md

 In order for `golangci-lint` to be executed by SublimeLinter, you must ensure that its path is available to SublimeLinter.
 Before going any further, please read and follow the steps in [Finding a linter executable](http://sublimelinter.readthedocs.org/en/latest/troubleshooting.html#finding-a-linter-executable) through “Validating your PATH” in the documentation.
 Once you have installed `golangci-lint`, you can proceed to install the plugin if it is not yet installed.

-Due to performance issues in golangci-lint, the linter will not attempt to lint more than one-hundred (100) files considering a delay of 100ms and `lint_mode` equal to “background”.
-If the user increases the delay, the tool will have more time to scan more files and analyze them.
-If your project contains more than 300 files, you’ll have to set a delay of 0.3s or more in SublimeLinter settings.
+Due to the way that golangci-lint works, the linter will only run when saving a file, even if `lint_mode` is set to “background”.

 ## Plugin installation